REKAP Documentation

 Drag and drop your nodes onto the Workflow editor.

 Choose from Custom Tasks, Macro Blueprints, or API Services based on your needs.
-Reference this page for more details on each node:
+Reference for more details on each node:

 Optional: